-The authorization works by using the current_user_can check for capabilities.
+The authorization works by using the current_user_can function to check for capabilities.
 When an authorization header is sent, the system applies the correct user and their capabilities to the request as if they are logged in.
-WordPress API functionality does the rest.